-One day when I waLA Train Stations seven-years-old I was riding with Dad along a street in Southeast Los Angeles.
+One day when I was seven-years-old I was riding with Dad along a street in Southeast Los Angeles.
 Dad slowed as we approached a railroad crossing where a train was creeping slowly toward us.
 The arm of the railroad guard was blocking traffic, so Dad pulled to a stop.
 Dad's window was down and, I learned later, he heard a sound - what he thought was a scream.
 Suddenly he threw our old car into neutral, set the hand brake and jumped out of the car.

 As he ran he yelled up to the conductor that they should stop the train, that they may have run over someone.
 I caught a glimpse of him darting around the railroad guard arm and disappearing beyond the engine of the train.
 I jumped out my side of the car and dashed after Dad.
 Rushing around the train to the other side, I saw him looking underneath.
 I looked too.
 My stomach tightened at the shock of what I saw.
 A woman was pinned beneath the wheels.
 Dad didn't hesitate.
 He stretched below the car and grabbed her under her arms.
 Panting from the strain of pulling more than his own weight, he struggled to back out with her.